lukealford/fivem-ts-vue3-boilerplate/README.md

 ## FiveM Typescript + Vue3 Resource Boilerplate

-A basic typescript + Vue3 boilerplater to jumpstart your FiveM resource and nui devleopment
+A basic typescript + Vue3 boilerplater to jumpstart your FiveM resource and nui development

  #### Development
  Install packages, run the following from the root folder